Culture Shock in China Part 1 // Understand China 🤝 Top 10 Cultural Differences

 But also ladies are welcome to invite their man out for dinner – especially younger couples and those more Westernized.

 However, when Chinese people go out as friends you’re bound to see quite the spectacle when it comes to paying the bill.
-In Chinese culture, there is almost always the obligatory argument at the end of it that can literally get pretty nasty.

 It stems far past the ‘no… I’ll pay…!’ but only half mean.
 This is serious business and has to do with Chinese people showing face – and also the importance of status and money.

-Culture Shock in China #3 – Hot Water
+Culture Shock in China #3 || Hot Water

-Culture shock mind f*ck: But… It’s hot outside?!
+Culture Shock Mind F*ck || But… It’s hot outside?!

-Oh, re shui. (热水 – hot water).
-You have been the topic of conversation of many an expat staying in China for a long time, and many a confused tourist.
+You have been the topic of conversation for many an expat staying in China for a long time.

 Your existence has been the topic of many amusing videos and continues to baffle even the most advanced of expats.